-The smartwatch market has come a long way since the original Pebble smashed Kickstarter records back in 2012, and finally it's possible to make an informed decision about buying the right smartwatch for you.
+The smartwatch market has come a long way since the original Pebble smashed Kickstarter records back in 2012.

-Fast-forward to 2016 and everything is different.
-The Apple Watch has certainly led the way, but it's not without its downsides, and now the fashion world has jumped on board, with Fossil, Michael Kors, Mondaine, Tag Heuer, Nixon and Casio all throwing their weight behind the cause.
+Fast-forward to the tail end of 2016 and everything is different.
+The fashion world has jumped on board with Fossil, Michael Kors, Mondaine, Tag Heuer, Nixon and Casio all throwing their weight behind the cause; adding to the ever-growing array of smartwatches from traditional tech and watch powerhouses.

 The perfect smartwatch should work effortlessly, offering you the right mix of features, without making things complex with too many bells and whistles.
 What's more, many devices are skewed towards certain types of people, which means that while there's likely to be a perfect candidate for your needs, there are also going to be plenty of duds.